Methodology

 Where synced data comes from

-When connections launch, KitVerify will receive a read-only token scoped to profile and media metrics.
+When a creator connects Instagram or TikTok, KitVerify receives a read-only token scoped to profile and media metrics.
 Read-only means KitVerify can fetch numbers — it cannot post, message, or change anything on the account.
-Synced values will render directly from the API data; there will be no edit path between the API response and the page.
+Synced values render directly from the API data; there is no edit path between the API response and this page.

 Why we say "synced," not "verified"